-Stacey Brunner-Jones enters her 12th season at the helm of the Concordia University Wisconsin Women's Basketball program in 2015-16.
-She is the winningest head coach in program history and has led the Falcons to five conference titles, two appearances in the NCAA Division III Tournament and has been named conference Coach of the Year twice.
+Stacey Brunner-Jones completed her 12th season at the helm of the Concordia University Wisconsin Women's Basketball program in 2015-16.
+She is the winningest head coach in program history and has led the Falcons to six conference titles, two appearances in the NCAA Division III Tournament and has been named conference Coach of the Year three times.

 During the 2014-15 season, CUW led the Northern Athletics Collegiate Conference in defensive 3-point field goal percentage (28.0) and averaged the second most blocks (3.4 per game).
 In 2013-14 she guided the Falcons to the program's eighth 20-plus win season, including the fourth in her tenure.
 Brunner-Jones also coached Katie Luethe, the Northern Athletics Collegiate Conference Player of the year.
 During the 2012-2013 campaign she guided CUW to a Northern Athletics Conference North Division crown after posting a 14-4 conference record.
 CUW went 19-9 overall and advanced to the NAC Championship game.